GEAR COMPARISON

 Shimano Curado DC Cons

-• Wider body profile is less suited to skipping and finesse applications.
+• Wider body profile is slightly less nimble for tight-quarters dock skipping.

-• 7.9 oz weight is slightly heavier than the SLX DC.
+• 7.8 oz weight is slightly heavier than the compact SLX DC.

 Shimano SLX DC Pros

-• Compact profile is genuinely better for skipping and finesse work.
+• Compact profile is genuinely better for skipping and finesse hand positioning.

-• 7.6 oz weight is lighter — meaningful on long finesse sessions.
+• 7.6 oz weight is lighter — reduces wrist strain over extended finesse sessions.

 Shimano SLX DC Cons

-• Standard gearing feel under heavy load is noticeably less refined than MicroModule.
+• Gearing feel under heavy deep-cranking load is noticeably less refined than MicroModule.

 Seasonal & Situational Adjustments